Black swan emblems and popular culture: Literature

-And our geese are all swans, as some witty folk say.

 The final line recalls an old English saying: "All his swans are turned to geese", meaning all his expectations end in nothing; all his boasting ends in smoke, like a person who fancies he sees a swan on a river but finds it to be only a goose.
 The phrase is sometimes reversed (as Moore has done): "All his geese are swans", which was commonly applied to people who think too much of the beauty and talent of their children and derived from Aesop's fable "The Eagle and the Owl".

 In Gaito Gazdanov's short story Black Swans (1930) the protagonist commits suicide because he has no opportunity of moving to Australia, which he imagines to be an idealised paradise of graceful black swans.
 D. H. Lawrence wrote in the 1925 short story "The Heritage":

-Jack looked out at the road, but was much more enchanted by the full, soft river of heavenly blue water, on whose surface he looked eagerly for the black swans.
-He didn't see any.

-"Oh yes!
-Oh, yes!
-You'll find em wild in their native state a little way up," said Mr Swallow.